Choose keywords for Display Network campaigns

-Your ad group's keyword list helps us show your ads on relevant websites or to relevant audiences (depending on your keyword setting).
+Your ad group's keyword list helps AdWords show your ads on relevant websites or to relevant audiences.
 Follow these guidelines to create a high-quality keyword list:

 - Choose keywords related to your product or service.

-- Create a set of 5 to 20 keywords that relate closely to one another and to the ads in that ad group.
-Keywords of two or three words (phrases) tend to work most effectively.
+- Create a set of 5 to 20 keywords that relate to the ads in that ad group.
+Two to three-word phrases tend to work well.

 - Select keywords that are related to each other.
-For example, if you sell flowers, you might want to add "roses" and "chocolates" to your keyword list.
-That way, your keywords can show your ads to customers who could be interested in buying roses or flower arrangements for an event.
+For example, if you sell flowers, you may want to add "roses" and "flower arrangements" to your keyword list.
+That way, your keywords could show ads to customers who are interested in buying roses or flower arrangements.

 - Select keywords related to the websites that your customers see.